 Moreover, the Board of Directors has assessed performance evaluations of all other committees and individual person including Audit Committee, Nomination and Remuneration Committee, Corporate Governance Committee, Risk Management Committee, Executive Committee and Human Development Committee.

-The Company has clearly and transparently stipulated policy on remuneration for Directors and Executives.
-During the ordinary shareholders’ meeting No. 1/2003, the Company's Board of Directors' meeting No. 5/2003 and the Annual General Meeting 2013, remuneration for Directors was approved to be within the similar level of the same industry which was high enough to attract and protect the qualified Directors and be in accordance with the Company's operating results.
-For Chief Executive Officer's performance evaluation, the Nomination and Remuneration Committee supplied inputs on regulations for the evaluation on performance of Chief Executive Officer and propose for the approval of the Board of Directors.
-Results on the performance were evaluated by the Company's Board of Directors which only consisted of Independent Directors.
-(Details on remuneration for Directors and Executives were shown in “Management Structure”).
+The Company has clearly and transparently stipulated policy on remuneration for the Chief Executive Officer and high level Executives.
+The Company has both short term and long term policies to provide appropriate benefits that are fair and aligned with knowledge, abilities, expertise, duties, responsibilities and individual performance as well as the expected benefit from each Executive that is in line with the Company's strategy, long term objective and performances in both short term and long term, including to be within the similar level of the same industry.
+The Executives' remuneration policy has been approved by the shareholders.
+During the Company's Board of Directors' meeting No. 1/2561 (2018) and the Annual General Meeting of Shareholders 2018, remuneration for Directors was approved to be within the similar level of the same industry which was high enough to attract the qualified Directors and be in accordance with the Company's operating results.
+For Chief Executive Officer's performance evaluation, the Nomination and Remuneration Committee regulated the performance evaluation of Chief Executive Officer and proposed for the approval of the Board of Directors.
+Also, the Chief Executive Officer's performance was evaluated by the Company's Board of Directors which only consisted of Independent Directors (The details of remuneration for the Directors and Executives were listed in the topic of Management Structure).

 The Company's Board of Directors has the policy on assigning the present Director to introduce new Director to the Company, and lecturing on the summarization of the Company's business plan, operating results, strategy, competitive situations, vision, corporate culture, corporate governance, business ethics and other details concerning the Company's operation etc.